mosip/documentation/docs/Registration-Client-Setup.md

       - run.bat: batch file to launch the application.
       - jre: It contains the java runtime engine along with the required DLLs.

-   3. Click the 'run.bat' to initiate the setup process.
+   * Click the 'run.bat' to initiate the setup process.

-   When the user clicks on the 'run.bat' it does the following :
+**When the user clicks on the 'run.bat' it does the following:**

-   1. Loads the binary repository URL from a property file.
+   * Loads the binary repository URL from a property file.
-   2. Communicate with the  Secure JFrog repository[Https --> Hostname] through a secured connection and download the maven-metadata.xml file to identify the latest jar versions.
+   * Communicate with the  Secure JFrog repository[Https --> Hostname] through a secured connection and download the maven-metadata.xml file to identify the latest jar versions.
-   3. Download the latest build Manifest.mf file from the server, where all the jars (including shared lib) name and checksums are provided.
+   * Download the latest build Manifest.mf file from the server, where all the jars (including shared lib) name and checksums are provided.
-   4. Compare the checksum of the local version of jar files with the data present in the latest downloaded Manifest.mf file.
+   * Compare the checksum of the local version of jar files with the data present in the latest downloaded Manifest.mf file.
-   5. Identify the list of binary files and Download the required jars.
+   * Identify the list of binary files and Download the required jars.
-   6. Once download completed then communicate with TPM to decrypt the key{if TPM enabled}, which is used to decrypt the UI and service jars and start the application.
+   * Once download completed then communicate with TPM to decrypt the key{if TPM enabled}, which is used to decrypt the UI and service jars and start the application.

 **Application Startup:**
    - User should initially be online to validate their authentication against the MOSIP server.
 Post which, the sync process would be initiated.